| Julian Kosciessa @JulianKosciessa | (kindly power-point-karaoke-ing with slides from Adina Wagner) |

 echo "# My example DataLad dataset" >| README.md

-Now we can check the status of the dataset:
+status of the dataset:

 datalad status